CharlesBT/roland-mc909-utils/README.md

 ## Description

-This is a set of scripts for ACIDizing and preparing WAV files samples, oneshots and audio loops for Roland MC-909 sampler.
+This is a set of scripts for ACIDizing and preparing WAV files samples, oneshots and audio loops for Roland MC-909 Groovebox sampler.
 Scripts solve the following issues:

 - no more need to import manually one by one or use third party tool like MC-909SampleEditor ! just copy all prepared samples to the SmartMedia card or the MC-909 internal storage, bulk process all your samples in one go !